-2. Click on 'Data tree> On-line files' and select any of the suppliers, depending on what you want to download.
-In this space you will find different suppliers, most of them (GPSies, TraceGPS, OpenRunner, LaTrace, Utagawa...) are open providers and give access to their databases, with thousands of tracks available.
-'On-line files' also gives you access to personal online storage services (Dropbox, IGN Espace Loisirs...) that require identification and allow you access to tracks that we have previously saved on those servers.
+2. Click on 'Data tree' On-line files' and select any of the suppliers, depending on what you want to download.
+In this space you will find different suppliers, most of them (TraceGPS, UtagawaVTT, FFCT...) are open providers and give access to their databases, with thousands of tracks available.